peter88213/novelyst/docs/index.md

 [Download the latest release (version 4.14.3)](https://raw.githubusercontent.com/peter88213/novelyst/main/dist/novelyst_v4.14.3.zip)

 - Unzip the downloaded zipfile "novelyst_v4.14.3.zip" into a new folder.
-- Move into this new folder and launch **setup.pyw**.
-This installs the application for the local user.
+- Move into this new folder and open "README.md" for usage instructions.
-- Create a shortcut on the desktop when asked.
-- Optionally, you can replace the "Python" icon by the *novelyst* logo you may find in the installation's **icons** subdirectory.
-- Open "README.md" for usage instructions.

 ------------------------------------------------------------------